jaystack/repatch/README.md

 ## Sub-reducers

 We do not need to reduce always the whole state of the store.
 Repatch also offers a way to combine sub-reducers, those describe a deeply nested property in the state.
-We just define a function that takes a nested reducer as argument, and returns a reducer that reduces the whole state:
+We just define a helper function that takes a nested reducer as argument, and returns a reducer that reduces the whole state:

 ```javascript
 const reduceFoo = fooReducer => state => ({